"A GOOD BOOK CAN CHANGE THE WAY YOU SEE THE WORLD - AND YOURSELF"

 -- Roz Savage

-As well as the two books below, Roz has also written for numerous magazines and websites including Virgin.com, Forbes and the Huffington Post, and contributed to over a dozen books on oceans, conservation, adventure, personal development, and women.
+As well as the three books below, Roz has also written for numerous magazines and websites including Virgin.com, Forbes and the Huffington Post, and contributed to over a dozen books on oceans, conservation, adventure, personal development, and women.
 She has been blogging since 2003, writing well over a thousand posts; you can explore her archive via the Blog tab.

 STOP DRIFTING, START ROWING: ONE WOMAN'S SEARCH FOR HAPPINESS AND MEANING ALONE ON THE PACIFIC (2013)